 Does an LLC Protect Me Against Personal Liability

-As a property management company in Fayetteville, NC, our property managers get this questions a lot, and like everything, it depends.
+As a property management company in Fayetteville, NC, we get this question a lot, and like everything, it depends.

-While it is not absolutely necessary to form an LLC for your investment property in Fayetteville, NC, as a property management company, we recommend our clients form an LLC under certain circumstances.
+While it is not absolutely necessary to form an LLC for your investment property, we recommend our clients form an LLC under certain circumstances.

 Accidental Landlord vs Property Investor and LLC Personal Liability Protection

 There are generally two broad classes of investors for whom we manage properties in Fayetteville.
 The accidental landlords who only own one property, and have PCS’d from the Fayetteville area, and the real estate investor who bought a property for the specific purpose of real estate investment.

 While the latter is a more common phrase, many landlords are not familiar with what an accidental landlord is.
 To put it succinctly, an accidental landlord is one who didn’t consider renting their property before, but for some reason , commonly inability to sell, they end up as a landlord.

 Usually, it is not necessary for the accidental landlord to form an LLC.
 This is because, as you will read below, the accidental landlord, or single homeowner, will generally not be afforded the many protections that the landlord believes they will have.
 Additionally, it is likely that the accidental landlord will not continue purchasing investment properties in the future.

 For the property investor, however, we always recommend you form an LLC, or some other corporate entity for your Fayetteville property.
 This is because, as a property investor, from day one, you should consider what they are doing as a business, and the necessary consequence of this mentality is business growth.

 Does Forming an LLC Provide Blanket Personal Liability Protection

 While we would like to think that forming an LLC gives us blanket immunity when you manage our own properties, this is simply not the case.